The K3 Monster Lab presents: Monster Month! & Foul Play

 Flyer image and layout by Bojana Romic.

 Welcome to the K3 Monster Month!
 The topic is Foul Play and for four weeks we’ll explore the interconnections between monsters and (foul) play through game nights, film nights, seminars, readings, performances, exhibitions and much more.
-Do join the games!
+Come join the games!

 Place: K3 Open Space (NI: B0E22)